pzerger/supplemental/global/tips.md

 - **Additional Reading**.
 Links to an authoritative public source of additional
 - **Exam Tip**.
 When this button appears, it will reveal specific guidance on exam focus for the topic.

 - **Video**.
 Links to a video clip on the topic, or larger related topic.
-NOTE: Sometimes, you will be linked to higher-level topic than appears on the card,
+NOTE: Sometimes, you will be linked to higher-level topic than appears on the card, so you can learn about the topic in the context of the larger subject.

 ## Acronyms and abbreviations